o2sh/onefetch/CONTRIBUTING.md

   serialization: c# # required only if the Enum name `CSharp` doesn't match the display name `C#`
 ```

+When Tokei splits a language into variants that Onefetch should display
+together, list the extra enum names under `tokei_aliases`.
+For example, the
+`Cpp` entry aliases `CppModule`, so both contribute to the C++ total.

 - [1] https://github.com/XAMPPRocky/tokei#supported-languages
 - [2] https://github.com/github/linguist/blob/master/lib/linguist/languages.yml
 - [3] https://www.nerdfonts.com/cheat-sheet